-The most significant risks in 2023 was a series of intertwined dynamics that exacerbated volatility in global markets.
-These include the Gaza war, Russia's invasion of Ukraine running into its third year, and U.S.-China competition.
-These shocks are driving structural changes in the geopolitical order.
-The CIF has taken all necessary measures to comply with the applicable sanctions.
+The most significant risks in 2024 continue to be driven by a series of interconnected dynamics that are amplifying volatility in global markets.
+Key factors include the ongoing war in Gaza, Russia's prolonged military intervention in Ukraine, and intensified U.S.-China competition.
+Additionally, the rise of technological and economic decoupling between major global powers, evolving energy crises, and the global impact of climate-related disasters are further contributing to geopolitical instability.
+These events are accelerating structural changes in the global geopolitical landscape.
+The CIF has taken all necessary measures to remain compliant with the applicable sanctions.

+The CIF has taken all necessary measures to comply with the applicable sanctions and adapt to the evolving geopolitical landscape.
 The CIF recognizes that certain external global trends could have a significant impact on its operating and strategic environment.
 These global trends encompass significant political, economic, social, environmental and technological changes which could evolve rapidly, changing the context in which the CIF operates.